matt-fevold/webbreaker/docs/README.md

 *Note:* All custom polices are automatically uploaded to the targeted WebInspect server and must be referenced as a GUID.

+####[webinspect]
+If authentication is set to true, all WebInspect requests will use basic auth.
+A user will be prompted for credentials which, if valid, will be encrypted and saved.
+Credentials can also be set via the 'webbreaker admin credentials --webinspect' command.

 ### Email `email_config`
 Notifications for start-scan and end-scan events.
 A simple publisher/subscriber pattern is implemented under